 Drumcliffe High Cross, Drumcliffe, Co.
 Sligo

 Now this cross, I have no idea if I’ve ever seen.
 When I was 14 my family took a holiday in the north-west of Ireland and we visited Drumcliffe.
 These days it’s mostly known for being the alleged final resting place of W.B.
-Yeats.
-In olden times, it was a monastery and there is still a partial round tower remaining.
+Yeats (there are serious question marks over who’s in that grave) .
+In olden times, there was a monastery here.
+There is still a partial round tower remaining.
 There’s also this cross which I may have seen but not taken any particular notice of.
 It was cast in 1907 and is from the 11th or 12th century.
 Along with biblical scenes, it also has animals which is unusual.

 St Tola’s Cross, Dysert O’Dea, Co.
 Clare

 This cross is unusual in that it has no ring.
 It also doesn’t look like most Irish high crosses.
 It is from the later Romanesque series of crosses and instead of having biblical scenes, has a bishop on the shaft.
 It was one of the last crosses to be copied, work taking place in 1908.
 It is thought that this cross may have had wooden additions but of course, these did not survive.
 In September 2020 I finally got to see this one in person.